 Based in and around Kanda Myojin Shrine near Ochanomizu Station, the Kanda Matsuri is a Shinto festival originally held to celebrate Shogun Ieyasu Tokugawa’s famous victory at the Battle of Sekigahara.
-The festival only takes place on odd numbered years, so if you miss 2019’s you’ll have to wait until 2021 to see it next.
+The main parades are on Saturday and Sunday in the middle, with the ‘reitaisai’ procession on the last day of the festival.

 The main parades are on Saturday, May 13, and Sunday, May 14 for 2023.
 There will also be tea ceremonies, a Noh theatre performance, and other smaller ceremonies throughout the festival period.